The ForkenSwiftBeauty and the BeastThe Baker lootFor layout purposes onlyMovies!

 Vehicle1992 Geo Metro

 Before conversion, this car was destined for the jaws of the junkyard crusher.
-But combined with parts from a 1993 Swift, it passed its safety inspection (in ICE form) with a grand total of $79 CDN invested.
+But combined with parts from a 1993 Swift, it passed its safety inspection (in ICE form) with a grand total of $79 CAD invested.

 MotorBaker Series Wound DC